flow-thru/flowthru/README.md

 <p align="center">An event management application.</p>

-<p align="center">flowthru is an open source application that aims to help organize events in a more streamlined manner</p>
+<p align="center">Flowthru is an open source application that aims to help organize events in a more streamlined manner</p>

 ## Overview